mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 Let us appreciate how beautiful this is: we took an infinite-dimensional system of ordinary differential equations--the master equation--and turn it into a single partial differential equation (PDE).
-All we have to do now is solve this PDE, and then transform the solution into a power series in order to extract the distribution.
+All we have to do now is solve this PDE, and then transform the solution into a power series to extract the distribution.

-Let us focus on the steady-sate case.
-For this we set the time derivative to zero.
-Doing this cancels the $(1-z)$ term, leaving a very simple ordinary differential equation for $G(z)$
+Let us focus on the steady-state case.
+For this, we set the time derivative to zero.
+Doing this cancels the $(1-z)$ term, leaving a straightforward ordinary differential equation for $G(z)$
 $$
 \frac{dG(z)}{dz} = \frac{r}{\gamma} G(z).